andreaabellera/andreaabellera.github.io/README.md

 # Hosting Your Resume on Github Pages
-Getting your resume online gives you a double-edged advantage.
-Not only does this allow you to exhibit your technical qualifications, but it also shows your documentation skills in action!
-This repository README will teach you how to host your resume online through Github Pages with a set of comprehensive instructions.
+Getting your resume online gives a double-edged advantage.
+It allows you to exhibit your technical qualifications and it also shows your documentation skills in action!
+This README will teach you how to host your resume online through a free site with Github Pages.
 In addition, this repository hosts a live resume as an example of a [site](https://andreaabellera.github.io/) that you can expect as an end result.

 ## Contents
 - [Purpose](#Purpose)